 Long-form content definitely has its purpose.
 It can establish you and your organization as industry thought leaders.
-In fact, it’s anticipated to be one of the key content marketing trends in 2019 as search engines are placing higher value on longer form pieces.
+In fact, it’s anticipated to be one of the key content marketing trends as search engines are placing higher value on longer form pieces.

 However, it is also incredibly useful when you are looking for shorter pieces like blog posts.
 Depending on the topic, you can take various parts of your white paper, journal strategy or ebook and use the content you wrote to add to a blog post.

 In late 2018, I submitted an entry into the Journal of Brand Strategy.
 Since then, that article has helped me in the creation of blog posts such as How to Launch Your Employee Activation Program in 8 Steps.